Freestyle Love Supreme: Performances

 Freestyle Love Supreme was performed on Broadway at the Booth Theatre from October 2, 2019, through January 12, 2020.

 On October 7, 2021, the group began a three-month limited run back at the Booth Theatre.
 After four months on Broadway, the show finished the Broadway run on January 2, 2022.

 Freestyle Love Supreme announced that they would do a National Tour, with stops in 11 cities.
-The tour will start on January 21, 2022, at the American Conservatory Theater, in San Francisco.
+The tour started on January 21, 2022, at the American Conservatory Theater, in San Francisco.
 The tour concluded at the Pasadena Playhouse, in California on August 7, 2022.

 The show arrived at The Venetian Las Vegas Showroom in Las Vegas on November 10, 2022.
 It closed on January 29, 2023.

 Their performances consist of freestyle "games" including: What Y'all Know, On the Fence, True, Day in a Life, Foundations of Freestyle, Pet Peeves, Home, Second Chance, Deep Dive and more.